More posts in: News

 We are looking to provide options for members and friends by increasing small group meetings online via Zoom, or live at the church or in your neighbourhood, and preferably outdoors.
 Live small group meetings should be not more than 10 people.
 If you need help in setting up regular Zoom meetings let one of the Task Force members know and we will try to arrange training from some of our technical experts.

-For Sunday services we are already using Zoom services and are continuing to improve the services weekly.
+For Sunday services we are using Zoom services and are continuing to improve the services weekly.
 We can also use livestream services from the Sanctuary and will be considering an audiovisual upgrade to maximize its capabilities.
-We are limited to no more than 50 people in live services which includes the minister, worship associate, technical staff, greeters, etc.
+We are limited to no more than 50 people in live services which includes the minister, worship associate, technical staff, greeters.
+Covid-19 safety plan.